ll-ml/Perceptron/README.md

 # llml
-Ultra simple machine learning library.
+## Ultra simple machine learning library.

+To test the current build simply navigate into /src and run make.